yupAyush/RestaurantLandingPage/README.md

-a reastaurant landing page made using react and github
+a reastaurant landing page made using react and typescript